Chu Research Group Chu Research Group

 We are recruiting energetic students and postdocs.
 Contact Professor Xinzhao Chu for more information.

 Antarctica lidar campaigns have provided exceptional training opportunities and produced top PhDs and postdoc researchers who not only excel in scientific research and academic studies, but also have gained the real-world experiences and skills.
-Our students have won 11 prizes and awards from professional conferences, two FINESST fellowships, and five Graduate Student Research Awards.
+Our students have won 11 prizes and awards from professional conferences, three FINESST fellowships, and five Graduate Student Research Awards.

 spring2024